xyphro/UsbGpib/Tutorials/UsbGpibV2_manual.md

 - Set `VI_ATTR_TERMCHAR` to `0x0A` (or any other ASCII character).

-With firmware version \>= 2.2 you can set any read termination character you like, from ASCII code 0 to 255.
+With firmware version $`\ge`$ 2.2 you can set any read termination character you like, from ASCII code 0 to 255.
 This enables instruments to react on EOT, CR, LF or any other character like e.g. ’,’ for easier parsing of input data.
 Independent of the set termination character setting the instrument will always react on the GPIB EOI as termination of a read query.

 When read termination is turned off, the read termination is EOI only.